-- 3.1 There is no distinction made for any participants of any gender. - 3.2 Each team must have no more than eight players on the playing area. - 3.3 Teams must have the same number of players, down to a minimum of six. - 3.4 At any time before or during a match a team coach may make an objection to the Game Manager about the number of players in the opponent's team.
+- 3.1 There is no distinction made for participants of any gender. - 3.2 Each team must have no more than six players on the playing area. - 3.3 Teams must have the same number of players, down to a minimum of four. - At any time before or during a match a team coach may make an objection to the Game Manager about the number of players in the opponent's team.
 As soon as the Game Manager knows that a team has too many players, the Game Manager must order the coach of that team to reduce the number appropriately.
 The score at the time of the objection remains unaltered.

-Sanction: Tap and pass with flags reset. - 3.5 A team may nominate an unlimited number of substitutes. - 3.6 A team may replace any number of players during a game at any time.
-The replacement must enter the playing area at the half-way line.
-A player leaving the playing area may do so from any place.
-A replacement enters the field of play only when the replaced player has left the field of play.
+Sanction: Tap and pass with flags reset. - 3.5 A team may nominate an unlimited number of substitutes.